Generic selectors

 MATTHEW 26

-26:26 And as they were eating, Jesus took the bread and blessed it; then He broke it and gave it to the disciples, and said, “Take, eat; this is My body.”
+26:26 And as they were eating, Jesus took bread, blessed and broke it, and gave it to the disciples and said, “Take, eat; this is My body.”

 LUKE 22

-22:19 And He took bread; and after giving thanks, He broke it and gave it to them, saying, “This is My body, which is given for you.
-This do in the remembrance of Me.”
+22:19 And He took bread, gave thanks and broke it, and gave it to them, saying, “This is My body which is given for you; do this in remembrance of Me.”

 1 CORINTHIANS 11

-11:23 For I received from the Lord that which I also delivered to you, that the Lord Jesus in the night in which He was betrayed took bread;
+11:23 For I received from the Lord that which I also delivered to you: that the Lord Jesus on the same night in which He was betrayed took bread;

-11:24 And after giving thanks, He broke it and said, “Take, eat; this is My body, which is being broken for you.
-This do in the remembrance of Me.”
+11:24 and when He had given thanks, He broke it and said, “Take, eat; this is My body which is broken for you; do this in remembrance of Me.”

 The Beating & Scourging